mozilla/glean/docs/dev/ios/setup-ios-build-environment.md

 ## Prepare your build environment

 1. Install Xcode 13.0 or higher.
-2. Install [Carthage](https://github.com/Carthage/Carthage): `brew install carthage`
-3. Ensure you have Python 3 installed: `brew install python`
+2. Ensure you have Python 3 installed: `brew install python`
-4. Install linting and formatting tools: `brew install swiftlint`
+3. Install linting and formatting tools: `brew install swiftlint`
-5. Run `bin/bootstrap.sh` to download dependencies.
-6. (Optional, only required for building on the CLI) Install [xcpretty](https://github.com/xcpretty/xcpretty): `gem install xcpretty`
+4. (Optional, only required for building on the CLI) Install [xcpretty](https://github.com/xcpretty/xcpretty): `gem install xcpretty`

 ### Setting up Rust